(an occasional series)

 Flammulina velutipes – Velvet shank

 These glossy mushrooms with 20mm to 100mm wide orange/brown caps are usually found during winter growing on tree stumps or dead wood.
 They can be found covered in snow and apparently even survive being frozen solid.
 They used to be commonly found on elm prior to Dutch elm disease, now they appear on ash, beech, or oak.
 We have found them in DPW from December to March.
 The group on the left were spotted on an ash stump.
 Classed as edible but they must be cooked and are reported to have a nutty sweet flavour.
-According to Pat O’Reilly, extracts from these fungi show exceptionally high anti-cancer activity.
+According to Pat O’Reilly, extracts from this species show exceptionally high anti-cancer activity.

 Sarcoscypha austriaca – Scarlet Elfcup